Confidaunt/quartz_NystarRetired/content/People/Keza.md

 Cause: None
 draft: false
 ---
-Summary: Keza, Short angry half elf sorcerer.
+Keza is a short angry half elf sorcerer.
 He lives in the slums.
 He offhandedly remarked that he'd be fine with Enrico getting got.

-Appearance:

-First Met:

-Last Met:
+He's guildmates with [[Dawn]] and [[Gael]].